bitwarden/contributing-docs/docs/contributing/pull-requests/code-review.md

 Using comments is a great way to discuss things without explicitly approving or requesting changes.

-We use [conventional comments](https://conventionalcomments.org) to help convey the intent and expected action taken from each comment on the PR.
-The PR author can disagree and take different action, but clarifying your position while commenting helps make your intent clearer.

 #### Request changes

 Request changes should be used when you believe something **needs** to change prior to the PR